 Throughout its 57-year history of continuous service to the community, and to those less fortunate, the Club has been involved in an ever-expanding variety of projects and activities.
 It also takes pride in its reputation for excellence in the organisation of Conventions, special events, meetings and various fund-raising opportunities.

-However, facing the difficulty of attracting new and possibly younger members in order to maintain its level of community service, the Club took the momentous step of welcoming willing members of the female gender in March 2013 – the first being Lion Petrea Stacey, who has since been joined by other service-minded women.
+However, facing the difficulty of attracting new and possibly younger members in order to maintain its level of community service in 2012/13, the Club took the momentous step of welcoming willing members of the female gender in March 2013 – the first being Lion Petrea Stacey, who has since been joined by other service-minded women.

 From this historic decision, it is hoped that the Lions Club of the City of Adelaide will not only maintain, but actually increase, its proud tradition of service to the community and to Lions International projects – “We Serve”.